Red Hebe: Cancellation

 The 1957 Defence White Paper prepared by Duncan Sandys considered the ongoing changes in the strategic outlook.
 Among its conclusions was that the strategic bombing role would switch from aircraft to ballistic missiles by the mid to late 1960s.
 At the time it was believed that any mission against the UK would be strategic in nature and would use nuclear weapons, and there seemed to be no mission that could not be carried out by sufficiently powerful warheads making up for any lack of accuracy in placement by missiles.
-In this environment, it was unlikely that shooting down enemy bombers would have any effect on the outcome – even if a bomber-based attack were made, missiles would be sure to follow and the end result would be basically the same.
+In this environment, it was unlikely that shooting down enemy bombers would have any effect on the outcome – even if a bomber-based attack were made, missiles would be sure to follow and the result would be basically the same.

 Sandys identified a period, between 1957 and the mid-1960s in which the bomber remained the primary vehicle of attack and anti-aircraft weapons would still be needed.
 However, he felt the imminent arrival of the Bloodhound surface-to-air missile would fill this requirement.
 The Air Staff convinced him that near-term threats like the Tupolev Tu-22 were outside the capability of the Javelin and would arrive before Bloodhound.
 Sandys relented and agreed to allow the English Electric Lightning and Red Top missile to continue development to fill this role, cancelling the Blue Envoy long-range missile and OR.155 as they would all arrive outside this time frame.

 Red Hebe no longer had a launch aircraft and was also cancelled.
 John Clemow, the Vickers critic, personally signed the cancellation.